aliyurtsevenn/mosaicprot/README.md

 **Usage:**

-mosaicprot simulate_chimeric_proteins
+> mosaicprot simulate_chimeric_proteins \
---candidate_altProt_list <altProt_candidates.txt>
+--transcriptome_file <transcriptome.fasta> \
---refProts_file <refProts.fasta>
+--refProts_file <refProts.fasta> \
---altProts_file <altProts.fasta>
+--altProts_file <altProts.fasta> \
---transcriptome_file <transcriptome.fasta>
+--candidate_altProt_list <altProt_candidates.txt> \
-[--processor_num 1]
+[--processor_num 1] \
 [--repetition keep_first]

 **Parameters:**

-- `--candidate_altProt_list` (required): List of selected alternative proteins to include in simulation.
+- `--candidate_altProt_list` (required): List of identifiers of selected alternative proteins to include in simulation.
 - `--refProts_file` (required): FASTA file of reference proteins.
 - `--altProts_file` (required): FASTA file of all alternative proteins.
 - `--transcriptome_file` (required): Transcriptome FASTA file.
 - `--processor_num`: Number of processors to use for parallel execution (default: 1).
-- `--repetition : Strategy to handle duplicates:
+- `--repetition`: Strategy to handle duplicates (default: keep_first).
   - `keep_first`: Keep only the first of duplicate chimeric proteins.
   - `keep_all`: Keep all duplicates.
   - `drop_all`: Remove all duplicates.

 **Output:** A file named `simulated_chimeric_proteins.fasta` containing the simulated chimeric proteins.

-The input file names `<altProt_candidates.txt>`, `<refProts.fasta>`, `<altProts.fasta>`, and `<transcriptome.fasta>` are user-defined but must end with “.fasta”.
 The input file `<transcriptome.fasta>` is the same file that was used as input for the first module (detect_ORFs).
 The input files `<refProts.fasta>` and `<altProts.fasta>` are the output files of the second module (separate_ORFs).
-The input file `<altProt_candidates.txt>` contains a user-defined list of altProts.
+The input file <altProt_candidates.txt> contains a user-defined list of altProt identifiers separated by a new line.
 It may correspond to conserved altProts, MS-supported altProts, or both.
-Thus, it may contain a subset of altProts from file `<altProts.fasta>` or the entire set of altProts (a copy of `<altProts.fasta>`), depending on the scope of a study.
+Thus, it may contain a subset of altProt identifiers from the file `<altProts.fasta>` or identifiers of the entire set of altProts, depending on the scope of a study.

 The number of processors to use for parallel execution (default: 1) can be user-defined based on the availability of CPU cores in the system.

-Duplicated models arise from altORF-altORF pairs (as opposed to refORF-altORF pairs) where one of the ORFs is considered as a refORF and the other one as an altORF, and then the other way around.
+The flag [--repetition] helps deal with duplicated models.
+Such models arise from altORF-altORF pairs (as opposed to refORF-altORF pairs) where one of the ORFs is considered as a refORF and the other one as an altORF, and then the other way around.
 The “drop_all” option of handling such duplicated models can be useful when the goal is to exclude chimeric models generated from altORF-altORF pairs.

 ---